leafsphp/api-docs/src/docs/utils/functions.md

-# leaf MVC Helper Functions 🏥
+# Leaf API Helper Functions 🏥

 These are simple-to-use functions that are available everywhere in your application.
 You can call these functions in your routes, controllers and everywhere you need them.